wdi-sf-fall/notes/week_02_functional_programming/day_02_testing_and_iterators/dawn_testing/readme.md

 ##### Node_modules folder

 * Whenever you run `npm-install NAME_OF_PACKAGE` successfully, one of two things will happen.
-Either a node_modules folder will be created with your package inside of it, or if you have an existing node_modules folder (which was created when you ran `npm-install` earlier), the package will be added to that folder.
+Either a node_modules folder will be created with your package inside of it, or if you have an existing node_modules folder (which was created when you ran `npm-install ANOTHER_PACKAGE` earlier), the package will be added to that folder.
 Only one node_modules folder will exist in the root directory of your application.

 # Let's talk about Testing